sderosiaux/every-single-day-i-tldr/README.md

 - https://www.troyhunt.com/ad-blockers-are-part-of-the-problem/ a tiny &lt;span&gt; with a proper message adblocked for no reason.
 Just because someone didn't like it and added it to some list.
 Pissed off.
 - https://github.com/aaronshaf/shaf-chart Write a classic &lt;table&gt; with number, wrap it into a &lt;shaf-chart&gt;, boom, you have a chart.
 Nice. (webcomponent)
 - https://www.youtube.com/watch?v=1ikAnYoSZJU Snowden talking about privacy, society, democracy..
 Inspiring.
+- https://github.com/Avaq/Fluture a Future implementation (monadic) in front the the js Promise
+- http://tsunanet.net/~tsuna/async/1.0/com/stumbleupon/async/Deferred.html For some reason, i don't really like this Deferred thing.
+Give me Future or Observables.
+- http://reactore.com/repository-patterngeneric-dao-implementation-in-scala-using-slick-3 Slick is not an ORM.
+But Slick is great to do repositories and queries in Scala. (note: you can generate the code from an existing db)
+- http://reactore.com/generic-rest-api-services-using-akka-http/ I love the approach.
+Defining repositories with Slick.
+Then generic rest over them (get, post:id etc.), then using akka streams and the reactive-streams spec (slick implements it), to publish db changes to websocket (akka-http).
+Gorgeous.

 # 20-11-2016